Kyounghyunlee/fusion_ode_identification/docs/PHYSICS_INFORMED_TOKAMAK_ODE.md

 4) Evolve a stiff transport ODE on $\boldsymbol{\rho}_{\text{rom}}$ using an **IMEX theta-method** (implicit diffusion, explicit sources/latent) with a neural residual source and a latent $z$ that modulates edge diffusivity via a sigmoid drop. **This branch is IMEX-only**; all Diffrax-based integration paths have been removed.
 Default IMEX settings: theta=0.7, substeps=5 per observation interval.
 State bounds (Te $\in$ [0, 5000] eV, z $\in$ [-10, 10]) are enforced via **smooth clamps** (softplus-based) to preserve nonzero gradients near saturation.
    - **Safe Core (Toroidal Geometry)**: The core volume element $V'[0]$ is clamped to a small finite value (derived from the first neighbor $V'[1]$) to avoid division by zero while preserving the toroidal geometry ($V' \propto \rho$) elsewhere.
 This avoids the need for a slab approximation ($V'=1$) and allows for physically consistent transport coefficients.
+   - **Performance optimizations**: Per-shot geometry arrays (`dr`, `Vprime_face`, `Vprime_cell`, `denom`) are precomputed once and reused across all IMEX substeps.
+Controls and edge BC are evaluated once at save points and linearly blended within intervals, eliminating per-substep interpolation overhead.

-5) Train with a robust composite loss: pseudo-Huber data term on **all interior masked radii** (weighted by per-column coverage for uniform supervision across the observed range), source magnitude penalty, weak-constraint model-error penalty, optional regime supervision on $z$, and small $z$ regularisation.
+5) Train with a robust composite loss: pseudo-Huber data term on **all interior masked radii** with **inverse-coverage normalized weights** (each radius receives comparable total weight regardless of observation density, eliminating "coverage² punishment" of sparse radii), source magnitude penalty, weak-constraint model-error penalty, optional regime supervision on $z$, latent smoothness penalty (`lambda_z` penalizes mean squared Δz), and small $z^2$ regularization (`lambda_zreg`).
 Training now supervises all available data rather than a small intersection subset, improving convergence and data utilization.

 ### 2.2 Why This Grid Strategy?
 - If psi-based $\rho$ or $V'$ are missing, we fall back to linear-in-$R$ $\rho\in[0,1]$; for $V'$, we detect slab-like $V'$ and use $2\rho$ (cylindrical/toroidal approximation).
 Flags (`rho_fallback_used`, `psi_axis`, `psi_edge`) remain in packs for audit.